Make Paper Fan Garlands.

-When I took a course with book binder, Linda Gimle, we warmed up by making traditional paper fans with her beautiful origami papers, and on to more advanced techniques.
-Since I like to share ideas here that are very simple and that everyone can do, I thought this would be a perfect way to personalize with kids art and to share with you.
-It’s a craft that can also become a time capsule.
+Since I like to share ideas that are very simple and that everyone can do, I thought this would be a perfect way to personalize with kids art and to share with you.
+It’s a craft for a Paper Fan Garland is also something of a time capsule.
 Remember the joy of fan making like this as a kid?
 By returning to this simple fan fold that we all made as children, you can bring out your inner child or for you to make with your kids.

 These are such a way to hold on to kid treasures, personalise a room or prepare for a party!
 When the kids were toddlers, we had pile after pile of these expressive paintings.
 I continue to display some of these original paintings alongside their recent pieces (Are they secretly proud or terribly embarrassed of their sentimental mom!)
 If you don’t have enough art or don’t want to harm it, just photo copy.